kimayasheth/Netflix-Data-Analysis_Python/README.md

 ## 📌 Project Overview

 This project focuses on analyzing Netflix's content library using Python to uncover trends and patterns in movies and TV shows.
-The analysis involves data cleaning, exploratory data analysis (EDA), and data visualization to gain insights into content distribution, ratings, genres, countries, and release trends.
+The analysis involves data cleaning, exploratory data analysis (EDA), and data visualization to gain insights into content distribution, ratings, countries, and release trends.

 ---